-1.5 Imported function calls
+1.5 Calling imported functions

 The usage of imported functions is identical as for native SystemVerilog functions.
 The usage and syntax for calling imported functions is identical as for native SystemVerilog functions.
-Specifically, arguments with default values can be omitted from the call; arguments can be passed by name, if all fomal arguments are see section 1.5.1.1.
-The evaluation order of formal arguments follows general SystemVerilog rules.
-Directions and types of formal arguments of imported functions are never coerced, regardless of the actual argument.
+Specifically, arguments with default values can be omitted from the call; arguments can be passed by name, if all fomal arguments are named.